Gabirodz/Gabirodz.github.io/_tabs/about.md

 I have used extensively and feel comfortable utilizing  **Linux-based operating systems**.

 ### Mathematics

 My education is in mathematics.

+* I can understand and propose solutions to mathematical problems.

-I can understand mathematical proofs and prove elementary results on my own.
+* I can understand mathematical proofs and prove elementary results on my own.

 While I lean more towards pure mathematics, I feel confident in my ability to understand and work with more applied problems.